 “And Big Tom makes a complex drink very simple to make,” Mallinson adds.
 “All you have to do is add vodka and ice and it’s ready to go.
 How much vodka?
 My personal secret is the more the better!
 Somewhere between two and three parts Big Tom to one part vodka is great.
 And the adventurous sometimes like to add a dash of dry sherry [the Queen favours Harveys, if you’re planning to drink as Her Highness does]”.

 The royal experience doesn’t start and end with food and drink

 Let’s stay on drinks for a moment, shall we?
 The King has a warrant with William Yeoward Crystal for his flutes and glasses, and Queen Elizabeth II opted for Royal Brierley Crystal instead — one of the oldest and most prestigious names in British glassware.

 For plating up your throne-worthy dishes, try investing in tableware from Royal Doulton, Wedgewood or Mayfair’s Thomas Goode & Co — the latter of which held a warrant from Queen Elizabeth II.
 Cutlery?
 It’s got to be Grant MacDonald Silversmiths for the fancy stuff, including knives and forks plated in 24 carat gold.
 Swish.

 Grant MacDonald Tea and Coffee Set

-And, once you’ve laid out your spread on the dining table — itself probably from Peter Jones, if Charles and Philip’s furniture warrants are anything to go by — you’ve just got to come up with the conversation.
+And, once you’ve laid out your spread on the dining table — itself probably from Peter Jones, if Charles and Philip’s past furniture warrants are anything to go by — you’ve just got to come up with the conversation.
 Being a royal brunch, it’ll probably range from where this afternoon’s drive in the Land Rover will take you, which of your many horses need reshoeing (there’s five farriers on the royal-warranted books) and which of your Holland & Holland shotguns you’re taking on next weekend’s shoot.